TheApeMachine/co2ok-plugin-woocommerce/readme.txt

 2. An overview that includes the checkout screen

 == Changelog ==

+= 1.0.2.3
+* fixes bugs with hoverbox and adaptive text colour

 = 1.0.2.2
 * Only scroll for hoverbox on mobile